7 Common Design Mistakes in Digital Signage

 The next step is developing content for your displays.
 You’ve likely uploaded some content to your displays already, but just one or two templates won’t do the trick—you need an assortment of cultivated templates and content displays that showcase every aspect of your brand messaging.

-And while great digital signage templates can are available for free online, the best results from a digital signage investment come from a brand that designs their own, customized content.
+And while great digital signage templates are available for free online along with several free design tools for content creation, the best results from a digital signage investment come from a brand that designs their own, customized content.
 But not just any content—it needs to be professional, high-quality and backed by market research.
 To that end, let’s delve into common design mistakes in digital signage that can hold you back.

 Like all marketing materials, digital signage content must focus on a particular audience.
 Targeted content is the only way you’ll be able to craft messages that engage readers and motivate them to action.

 What type of messaging do they respond to?
-What time of day will most people see your signs?
+Is there a specific time of day when most people will see your signs?
 What outcomes are you expecting from them?
 This research is the backbone of digital signage content creation, and trying to engage readers without it will leave you blind in one eye.

 Structural issues are one of the most common design mistakes in digital signage.
 After finding a focus, signage owners need a strategy for their content.
 If the focused content is the backbone of your digital signage, then your overarching strategy will provide structure and support.